 VAT rate change for some businesses

-From 15 July 2020 to 31 March 2021, the rate of VAT will be cut from 20% to 5% on most tourism and hospitality-related activities and on admission charges for some attractions.
-For more information, see GOV.UK.
+The rate of VAT is being temporarily cut on most tourism and hospitality-related activities and on admission charges for some attractions.
+The rate is reduced from 20%:

 For more information, see GOV.UK.